Romney urges sweeping vaccine plan as U.S. surpasses 20 million COVID-19 cases

 Trump has spent the weeks since his Nov.
 3 re-election defeat rarely focused, at least in public, on the worsening pandemic.
 Instead, he has continued to make unsubstantiated claims of widespread voter fraud while falsely asserting he won the election.

-Romney said the country needed to acknowledge the current vaccination plan “isn’t working” and was “woefully behind,” and that leaders must urgently find ways to quickly bolster capacity.
+Romney said the country needs to acknowledge the current vaccination plan “isn’t working” and is “woefully behind,” and that leaders must find ways to quickly bolster capacity.

 “It was unrealistic to assume that the healthcare workers already overburdened with COVID care could take on a massive vaccination program,” Romney said.